achhabra2/kqb-scoreboard/README.md

 # Better KQB Scoreboard

+Better KQB Scoreboard helps casters keep track of scores and display them beautifully within OBS.
+It is primarily targeted at IGL match casters, but will be adding support for custom matches as well.
+It allows you to directly import team data (teams, standings, avatars, etc.) directly from IGL so there is no room for error when setting up your stream.
+It will prompt you to record map wins and will tally the results for you and they will be displayed properly within the widget.
+Thus allowing you to focus on streaming and let the widget handle the legwork for you.

-Better KQB Scoreboard helps casters keep track of the score and display it beautifully.
-KQB Scoreboard was written in Go and provides a front end interface for use with OBS.
-It will import the teams and standings from IGL to display within your cast.
+KQB Scoreboard was written in Go and provides a browser widget interface for use with OBS.

 ## Instructions
 1. Download the entire release zip file from github
 2. Unzip the directory and run the kqb-scoreboard executable (Mac and Windows compatible)
 3. Create a browser source in OBS pointed at http://localhost:8080
-* Within the browser source set the dimensions to 1920 x 450
+* Within the browser source set the dimensions to 1440 x 450 (Large) or 1920 x 450 (Smaller)
 * Then add a green chroma filter to make it transparent
 4. Profit